 To be Issued: 100 million MCI tokens

-Team tokens will be vested for 18 months.
+Team tokens will vest for 24 months.